Analysis | GOP leaders’ embrace of Trump’s refusal to concede fits pattern of rising authoritarianism, data shows

 “We combine ratings from a huge number of local experts on political parties, leveraging the pattern of agreement across experts to estimate real-world party characteristics,” Pemstein said.

-Luehrmann notes the project has collected data on nearly 2,000 political parties.
+Lührmann notes the project has collected data on nearly 2,000 political parties.

 The drivers of the Republican Party’s drift toward authoritarianism are visible in the sub-indicators that make up the main index.
 Consider the demonization of political opponents: In 2006, V-Dem’s experts judged that GOP leaders “usually did not” resort to demonization and severe personal attacks in characterizing the Democratic Party.